punnkam/homeservice-marketplace/README.md

 # Marketplace for Home-Service contractors.
-*Built with the help of Brad Traversy's Fullstack Tutorial*
+*Built with the help of Brad Traversy's Fullstack Series*

 ### Features
 - [x] Register account